To view more expert advice on a different topic, please select one from the list below.

-Mia says: It's essential to take care of your wellbeing in the lead-up to your wedding by investing in some me-time.
+A. Mia Towndrow says: It's essential to take care of your wellbeing in the lead-up to your wedding by investing in some me-time.
 Pre-wedding pampering and self-care are vital to helping us not only look, but also feel, amazing from the inside.

 Too often, brides-to-be are focusing on finding their dress, choosing make-up and hairstyles and worrying about the guest list.
 But by the time the wedding approaches, they can be left feeling physically and mentally drained before a day that's meant to be a happy occasion.

 It's worth investing in some pampering treatments at least a few weeks, or months, before your wedding.
 Some of my best-selling holistic treatments are bespoke packages which include Indian head massage, holistic facials, Swedish or aromatherapy massage, reflexology and reiki.